AsylumSeekersCentre/CiviCRM-SmartGroupTag/README.md

 CiviCRM Extension providing automatic tagging based on Smart Groups.

-This extension reads from the map.txt file to associate Tags with Smart Groups.
+This extension associates Tags with Smart Groups.

 To specify the mapping, paste CSV data into the configuration page at /civicrm/smartgrouptag-config (requires admin permissions).
+See the sample map.txt file for an example of the CSV format expected.

 The "Updatetags" function can be run from the API explorer, or scheduled as a cron job.